AnthonySinitsa/AnthonySinitsa/README.md

 <h1 align="center">👋&nbsp; About Me!</h1>

 <p align="center">
-I write my code on paper
+I write my code on paper then scan it on a fax machine
 </p>

+#

 - 👨‍💻 Best projects available at [santhony.portfolio](https://santhony.netlify.app)